anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Friendship is a strong and habitual inclination in two persons to promote the good and happiness of one another.
+Quote: Always be a first-rate version of yourself, instead of a second-rate version of somebody else.

-By: Eustace Budgell
+By: Judy Garland